Get useful tips, learn best practices and read the latest newsThe Whistlelink Blog

 5. Health and safety breaches

-Accidents happen, but if an employee is intentionally causing damage to goods or property it needs to be revealed.
+Beyond accidental damage, some employees intentionally cause harm to company property, customer assets, or even production facilities.
 Not only is it unethical, it could put others in serious danger, so you will want to know about it.

 7. Drug and/or alcohol use